TheSoumyajitDey/Recogext/README.md

 - Get Text From Image
 - Small Sized App
 - Copy Text Derived From Image
+- Simple User Friendly UI

 # Prerequisite for the system
 - System should have "Android Studio" already installed to Edit
+- Should Have a Physical Android Smartphone (Emulator Won't Work Because App Uses On Device Camera)

 # Steps to Make this app running
 - Download the code from the Github